cockroachdb/docs/v21.2/security-reference/security-overview.md

 Non-Repudiability | [Audit logging](../sql-audit-logging.html) prevents data from being untraceably changed.
 [Avaliability/Resilience](../demo-fault-tolerance-and-recovery.html) | CockroachDB is unique in being a disributed-from-the-ground-up SQL database.
 A cluster is considered tolerant to failure the amount of nodes that leaves the majority functional.
 Large, well distributed clusters deployed in reliable infrastructure across multiple regions of the globe&mdash;such as those operated by Cockroach Labs, are highly resilient even in the face of catastrophic infrastructure failures.

-## Comparison of Security Features in Cockroach Cloud Serverless vs Dedicated Offerings
+## Comparison of security features in Cockroach Cloud Serverless vs Dedicated offerings

 CockroachDB Serverless (beta) provides multi-tenant clusters running on Google Cloud Platform (GCP) or Amazon Web Services (AWS) machines.
 Compute and networking resources are shared.